 The loss of a family member, friend, coworker, or even a complete stranger is devastating as it is, but even more so when you are being accused of encouraging or aiding that person to commit suicide.

 As the annual U.S. suicide rate soared by 24 percent between 1999 and 2014, an increasing number of innocent people have been accused of aiding, advising or encouraging another person to commit suicide in recent years.
-Our Pittsburgh encouraging suicide attorney at SMA Law Group is going to explain when you can be charged with “assisting a suicide” and which defense strategies you can use to fight these charges.
+Our Pittsburgh encouraging suicide attorney at SMT Legal is going to explain when you can be charged with “assisting a suicide” and which defense strategies you can use to fight these charges.

 First and foremost, it is important to understand that the prosecutor will have to establish any of these two elements by proof beyond a reasonable doubt in order charge you with promoting suicide in Pittsburgh or elsewhere in Pennsylvania: